MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 4. You will begin by enabling sensitivity labels for Office online files that are stored in SharePoint and OneDrive. <br/>

-	In the **Microsoft Purview** portal, under the **Solutions** section in the navigation pane, select **Information protection**, and then select **Labels**.
+	In the **Microsoft Purview** portal, under the **Solutions** section in the navigation pane, select **Information protection**, and then select **Sensitivity labels**.

-5. On the **Labels** page, the following message should appear in the middle of the page: **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
+5. On the **Sensitivity labels** page, the following message should appear in the middle of the page: **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 You can turn on here, but note that additional configuration is required for Multi-Geo environments.** <br/>

 	Below this message is a **Turn on now** button.
 Select this button.  <br/>